renovatebot/renovate/lib/modules/datasource/aws-rds/readme.md

 }
 ```

-The above configuration will ...insert explanation of bits below...
+The above configuration is an example of updating an AWS RDS version inside a Terraform file, using a custom manager.

 ```
 # renovate:rdsFilter=[{"Name":"engine","Values":["aurora-mysql"]},{"Name":"engine-version","Values":["8.0"]}] depName=aurora-mysql versioning=loose